ithilyn/ithilyn.github.io/warlords/the-everbloom.md

     * Briarskin: prevents damage and add retaliation to protected target

 ## Xeri’tac (optional)
-* gauntlet
 * Venom-Crazed Pale Ones: spawned, heal boss: quickly kill and/or use CC

 ## Archmage Sol
 * fire, frost, and arcane phases: interrupt Parasitic Growth to trigger next phase

 ## Yalnu
-* unvine Kirin Tor helpers
 * tank in center, grab adds for dps to aoe
-* Colossal Blow: frontal cone, stuns
+* avoid Colossal Blow: frontal cone, stuns
-* Genesis: spawns Swift Sproutlings: run around and stomp on them to stop them from growing
+* Genesis: spawns Swift Sproutlings: run around and stomp on them, use Speed of Light
 * healer use cooldown when adds are on tank
+* unvine Kirin Tor helpers as needed

 ----